logo

 Private and Charter School Teacher Requirements in Baltimore

 Teaching positions with private or charter schools in Baltimore may have different requirements than those with the Baltimore City Public Schools.
 Private and charter schools may hire candidates who do not have Maryland teacher certification but do have at least a bachelor’s degree.
-However, some schools prefer to hire candidates who hold state certification to teach.
+However, some schools prefer to hire candidates with state certification.

 The Largest K-12 Schools in Baltimore